Greece reform proposals push southern euro zone bond yields lower

 Contributing to the upbeat mood in financial markets, Chinese stocks rose strongly for a second day on Friday, buoyed by a barrage of government support measures.

 "Together with further relief from China, 'risk-on' should be prevailing ahead of the decisive weekend," Koch said.
-(Editing by Nigel Stephenson, editing by Hugh Lawson)
+(Editing by Nigel Stephenson, editing by Larry King)

-* China Rapid Finance Ltd files for U.S. IPO of $100 million - sec filing
+* s&p - republic of malta ratings affirmed at 'a-/a-2'; outlook stable

+MEXICO CITY, March 31 Mexico's finance ministry on Friday said it would increase by 1 billion pesos ($53 million) its debt issuance of 1-year T-bills, or Cetes, to 12.5 billion pesos per monthly auction during the second quarter.